Natural Heritage Advisory Council

 - Review potential Natural Area Preserves and Natural Resources Conservation Areas.
 Based on its evaluation, the council approves or rejects proposed sites.
 When the council approves a site, its recommendation is forwarded to the appropriate state agency head (Commissioner of Public Lands, Director of the Department of Fish and Wildlife, or Director of State Parks).

-- Providing guidance for managing natural areas: Natural Areas Program report to the NHAC - March 2014.
+- Providing guidance for managing natural areas.

 For more information, view the Natural Heritage Advisory Council factsheet.